Revlis64/Creapawn/README.md

 August 18th, 2023 Bug Fixes and Changes (1.0.10)

   _ Bug Fix/Change 1.
-During battle, starting AP (action points) has been increrased to six.
+During battle, starting AP (action points) has been increased to six.

   _ Bug Fix/Change 2.
 The amount of AP (action points) replenished at the beginning of each turn has been reduced to three.